syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 {% endhighlight %}
 {% endtabs %}

->**Note**:  Inline view customization - No support for inline view appointments customization using custom view, TimeTextSize, TimeTextFormat and TimeTextColor in XForms UWP.
+>**Note**:  Inline view customization - There is no support for inline view appointments customization using custom view, TimeTextSize, TimeTextFormat and TimeTextColor properties in XForms UWP.
 ![](monthview_images/inlinecustomview.png)

 ## Selection